 It’s hard to grasp the scale of the dam until you’re on it.
 From a distance, the wall looks like a wall, until you realise just how high it goes.
 (65 stories!)
 And so, for my last day in Brazil… I crossed unceremoniously into Paraguay for about three minutes, before heading back to town to grab my things and leave for the airport.

 Bit of a weird way to end this trip!
 With so many tourists around the area, and both Paraguay and Argentina just across the rivers, all the language switching (Portuguese, Spanish, and French, Chinese, and English for all the international visitors) fried my brain.
 I feel like I’ve come full circle though: seven years ago, this blog started on a visit to Argentina.
 I missed out on Iguazu last time, but finally managed to make it back to South America to correct that.
-There’s plenty more for me to return to South America for — Paraguay is but one of the four remaining countries I haven’t visited on the continent.
+There’s plenty more for me to return to South America for — Paraguay is but one of the few remaining countries I haven’t visited on the continent.